 e.
 Denial of Fair Public Trial

-The constitution provides for an independent judiciary, and, while the courts continued to act independently and at times made judgments and rulings critical of the government, inefficiency and a lack of resources hampered the judicial system.
+The constitution provides for an independent judiciary, and the courts acted independently at times, making judgments and rulings critical of the government.
+Inefficiency and lack of resources, however, hampered the judicial system.

 There were no reports of political prisoners or detainees.

 The law provides for access to a court to file lawsuits seeking damages for or cessation of human rights violations.
 The constitution provides for administrative procedures to correct, as well as judicial remedies to redress, wrongs.
 Civil court orders were mostly well enforced.